 The differing magnetic geometries of different stellarator designs have implications for microinstabilities.
 More specifically, the different regions of localization, along a chosen magnetic field line, of "good" (stabilizing) and "bad" (destabilizing) magnetic curvature and of trapped particles can affect the linear growth rates of microinstabilities such as the ion-temperature-gradient-trapped-electron modes (ITG-TEM modes).
-Here, we will compare linear growth rates and real frequencies for these modes using the non-axisymmetric or stellarator version1 of the FULL microinstability code, ^{2,3} which employs the ballooning representation, 4 so that the corresponding lowest-order eigenfrequency-eigenfunction calculation, along a chosen magnetic field line, is radially local.
-We will consider seven different cases corresponding to different operating and planned stellarator devices of different intrinsic symmetry properties.
+Here, we will compare linear growth rates and real frequencies for these modes using the non-axisymmetric or stellarator version1 of the FULL microinstability code,^{2,3} which employs the ballooning representation,4 so that the corresponding lowest-order eigenfrequency-eigenfunction calculation, along a chosen magnetic field line, is radially local.
+We will consider nine different cases corresponding to different operating and planned stellarator devices of different intrinsic symmetry properties.
 The first case is for the Large Helical Device5 (LHD), which is not quasi-symmetric.
 The second case is for the National Compact Stellarator Experiment6 (NCSX), which is a quasi-axisymmetric design.
 This case has a non-zero net current.
 The third case is a variant NCSX case with zero net current (NCSX-J=0).
-The fourth case corresponds to the Wendelstein 7-X (W7-X) design,7 which was designed using a confinement principle later called quasi-isodynamicity.
-8 The fifth case is for the Helically Symmetric Experiment (HSX), which is quasi-helically symmetric.
+The fourth case corresponds to the Wendelstein 7-X (W7-X) design,7 which was designed using a confinement principle later called quasi-isodynamicity.8 The fifth case is for the Helically Symmetric Experiment9 (HSX), which is quasi-helically symmetric.
 The sixth case is for the Quasi-Poloidal Stellarator10 (QPS).
 In order to make some contact with corresponding tokamak results, the seventh case (NCSX-SYM) is axisymmetric, obtained from the NCSX case by arbitrarily setting all of the (toroidal mode number) $n \neq 0$ Fourier coefficients for the magnetic field to zero in the input to the magnetohydrodynamic (MHD) equilibrium calculation.
+The eighth case (NCSX-TOK) is the same as the NCSX-SYM case, except that the parallel current profile has been altered, so that the resulting q-profile is more typical of present tokamaks.
+The ninth case (NCSX-BETA) is the same as the NCSX case except that a higher β (= plasma pressure / magnetic pressure) value is used.
 For all of these cases, the geometric-center major radius, and the magnetic field strength at this major radius, are normalized to be the same.
-Also, the pressure profile used in the MHD equilibrium calculations is the same for all of the cases (and correspondingly the density and temperature profiles used for the FULL code microinstability calculations), and are based on those published in Fig. 4 of Ref.
+Also, the pressure profile shape used in the MHD equilibrium calculations is the same for all of the cases (and correspondingly the density and temperature profile shapes used for the FULL code microinstability calculations), and are based on those published in Fig. 4 of Ref.
 11 for a particular (inward-shifted) LHD experimental discharge, so that they will be in some sense experimentally-realizable.
-Also, all of the cases are normalized here to the same, very low, volume-average β (= plasma pressure / magnetic pressure) value.
-Thus, the differences in the microinstability results that we obtain come purely from the different magnetic field Fourier coefficients used as input for the MHD equilibrium calculations for the seven cases.
+Also, all of the cases (except for the NCSX-BETA case) are normalized here to the same, very low, volume-average β value.
+The NCSX-BETA case uses the higher NCSX-design β value (volume-average $\beta = 4\%$).
+Thus, the differences in the microinstability results that we obtain come purely from the different magnetic field Fourier coefficients and β values used as input for the MHD equilibrium calculations for the nine cases.